 The investment portfolio would be an important contributor to resolution funding.
 Individual investments are highly liquid and, if necessary to fund a resolution, CDIC would sell its securities through a Board approved investment dealer network.

 Under the CDIC Act, CDIC has the authority to access additional funds through borrowing.
-CDIC’s statutory borrowing limit is indexed to the growth of insured deposits and, as at December 31, 2018, CDIC could borrow up to $23 billion, subject to approval by the Minister of Finance.
+CDIC’s statutory borrowing limit is indexed to the growth of insured deposits.
 Additional borrowing could be provided by Parliament through an Appropriation Act if available funding was not sufficient.
 CDIC could also receive loans from the Government of Canada beyond its statutory borrowing limit when deemed necessary to promote the stability or maintain the efficiency of the financial system in Canada.